-During a TID process, if a requirement is not met, the municipality must send a letter to DOR requesting a finding of substantial compliance.
-To have substantial compliance, the municipality must show the missed requirement does not affect the fairness of the process or the public's ability to participate in the process.
-Once received, DOR reviews the materials and decides whether substantial compliance is met.
-If it is, the municipality may create or amend the TID as if the law had been followed.
+If the municipality did not meet a requirement, it must send a letter to DOR requesting a finding of substantial compliance.
+For DOR to approve the request of substantial compliance, the municipality must show the missed requirement does not affect the fairness of the process or the public's ability to participate in the process.
+Once received, DOR reviews the request and decides whether substantial compliance is met.
+If it is, DOR sends an approval letter and the municipality may create or amend the TID as if the law had been followed.
 For more information on substantial compliance, review sec.
 66.1105(15), Wis.
 Stats.